en-wl/wordlist/README.md

 Basic Usage
 -----------

+Until very recently the name SCOWL (and sometimes SCOWLv2) was still used for the database.
+For this reason all internal commands still use the original name for now.

-In order to use SCOWL the database must first be created from the source files in the `data/` directly.
+In order to use ESDB the database must first be created from the source files in the `data/` directly.
 To do so simply type:

     make